 Also extended into a gameplay mechanic with the Last Ones: there's only a finite number of monsters of any given species in a single playthrough, and once you kill enough of them, the last one of them becomes superpowered.
 If you beat that monster, they give a nice amount of EP and Gil, leave behind an unique item and since you've driven them to extinction, they won't appear in the world any longer, allowing you to explore the world mostly unopposed once you've finished killing off most of them.

-Lightis Not Good: Bhunivelze is considered to be the God of Light.
-But he's really an evil dictator manipulating Lightning and selfishly only intending to save souls he considers worthy, then killing off the rest.
+Light Is Not Good: Bhunivelze is considered to be the God of Light.
+But he's really an evil dictator manipulating Lightning and intending to purify all souls of 'uncleanliness', not saving them.

 MacGuffin Delivery Service: Predictably, right as Fang and Lightning finally open the Sacred Gate to get the clavis in the Dead Dunes, the Secutors show up and snatch it away from them.
 Though interestingly, they didn't know the gate was open until Lumina tipped them off.